Krushna-Kulkarni/100-days-of-dsa/Log.md

 * Learned about Address Typecasting, Reference Variables and Pass by Reference for variables and pointers.
 * Solved Questions related to Reference Variables and Pass by Reference on CN platform.

+### Day 3 : February 24, 2022

+**Today's Progress**:
+* Learned about Dynamic Memmory Allocation for variables, arrays and 2D arrays.
+* Solved Questions related to Dynamic Memmory Allocation on CN platform.